Honeybeei/yapping-agents/README.md

 # 🗣️ Yapping Agents

-**Yapping Agents** is a simple program that demonstrates multiple AI agents continuously chat with each other.
+- **Yapping Agents** is a simple program that demonstrates multiple **AI agents** continuously chat with each other.
+- This program **runs LLM locally** so you don't need to rely on external api calls.

-Thanks to [llama.cpp](https://github.com/ggerganov/llama.cpp) for providing the tools to run the LLM agents locally.
+😇 Thanks to [llama.cpp](https://github.com/ggerganov/llama.cpp) for providing the tools to run the LLM agents locally.

 ## 🤔 What Does It Do?